-BlueCHiP for Medicare and Commercial Products
+Medicare Advantage Plans and Commercial Products

-Use of a U.S. Food and Drug Administration (FDA)-approved automated insulin delivery system (artificial pancreas device system) with a low-glucose suspend feature may be considered medically necessary in patients with type 1 diabetes who meet all the following criteria:
+Use of a U.S. Food and Drug Administration (FDA) approved automated insulin delivery system (artificial pancreas device system) with a low-glucose suspend feature may be considered medically necessary in patients with type 1 diabetes who meet all of the following criteria:

-- Age 14 and older - Glycated hemoglobin value between 5.8% and 10.0% - Used insulin pump therapy for more than 6 months - At least 2 documented nocturnal hypoglycemic events in a 2-week period
+- Age 6 years and older - Glycated hemoglobin level between 5.8% and 10.0% - Used insulin pump therapy for more than 6 months - At least 2 documented nocturnal hypoglycemic events in a 2-week period.

-Use of an FDA-approved automated insulin delivery system (artificial pancreas device system) designated as hybrid closed-loop insulin delivery system (with low glucose suspend and suspend before low features) may be considered medically necessary in patients with type 1 diabetes when the medical criteria above are met.
+Use of a FDA approved automated insulin delivery system (artificial pancreas device system) designated as a hybrid closed-loop insulin delivery system (with low glucose suspend and suspend before low features) may be considered medically necessary in patients with type 1 diabetes who meet all of the following criteria:

-- Age 7 and older - Glycated hemoglobin level between 5.8% and 10.0% - Used insulin pump therapy for more than 6 months - At least 2 documented nocturnal hypoglycemic events in a 2-week period.
+- Over age 6 years AND - Glycated hemoglobin level between 5.8% and 10.0% - Used insulin pump therapy for more than 6 months - At least 2 documented nocturnal hypoglycemic events in a 2-week period.